The GSA constitution sets out the structure of the GSA, an Incorporated Society, and its functions.

 The Board appoints an Executive Officer to manage GSA operations.
 Our

-current Executive Officer is Karen Knobloch, who took over the role in January 2021.
+current Executive Officer is Robyn Doherty who took over the role in September 2021.